National Dietetic Requirements

 - Complete a minimum of a bachelor's degree at a US regionally accredited university or college and course work approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 - Complete an ACEND-accredited or -approved supervised practice program at a hospital or medical center or combined with undergraduate or graduate studies.
-Typically, a practice program will run six to twelve months in length.
+Typically, a supervised practice program will run six to twelve months in length.

 - Pass a national written examination administered by the Commission on Dietetic Registration (CDR).